statOmics/GMFProteomicsPaper/README.md

 # GMFProteomicsPaper

-Repository for the paper using sgdGMF for dimensionality reduction, batch effect removal and imputation of missing values for mass-spectrometry based proteomics data.
+Repository for the paper using omicsGMF for dimensionality reduction, batch effect removal and imputation of missing values for mass-spectrometry based proteomics data.
 The bioRxiv preprint is available at: